telicent-oss/telicent-instance/README.md

 # telicent-instance
-Create and visualize diagrams for specific ontologies using RDF.
+Tool to create and visualize diagrams for specific ontologies using [Resource Description Framework (RDF)](https://www.w3.org/RDF/).

-_Telicent Instance_ aimed at those involved with web technologies and data management, especially those needing to comply with Semantic Web standards.

-It leverages the Resource Description Framework (RDF), a standard web technology for describing and interlinking data across different documents and applications.
-This tool enables both the creation of interactive diagrams through a user-friendly interface and the dynamic visualization of RDF data as it's written.

 Key Features:

-- **Interactive Diagramming**: Build and edit diagrams that visually represent RDF data structures.
+- **Interactive Diagramming**: Build and edit models & diagrams using ontologies.
 - **Dynamic RDF Visualization**: Directly input RDF code and observe how it transforms into comprehensible diagrams.

+_Telicent Instance_ is aimed at those using Semantic Web standards.

 ## Prerequisites
 - TripleStore database: This is a type of database for storing and retrieving RDF data.
 You'll need access to one to use Telicent-instance.
 For instance [Apache Jena](https://jena.apache.org/tutorials/rdf_api.html)